alihepi/alihepi/README.md

 # 💫 About Me:
 Hiii!
-I'm Ali Mutlu but you can say "happy" 😄<br><br>Welcome to my GitHub profile!<br><br>I'm a Computer Engineering student.<br><br>I'm developing myself in both frontend and backend parts.<br><br>I generally develop projects with React, Python, JavaScript, Node.js, Git, but as a hobby I develop small projects with C#.<br><br>In addition to these, I am making my own website.
-And now I am developing my blog site.<br><br>My hobbies are swimming, walking, reading, watching Marvel movies and making models.<br><br>In my spare time, I work on Machine Learning.<br><br>And my biggest goal is to be a leader in a world where Artificial Intelligence and Augmented Reality are intertwined, together with Metaverse, which is included in our lives with Web 3.0.
+I'm Ali Mutlu but you can say "happy" 😄<br>Welcome to my GitHub profile!<br><br>I'm a Computer Engineering student.<br><br>I'm developing myself in both frontend and backend parts.<br>I generally develop projects with React, Python, JavaScript, Node.js, Git, but as a hobby I develop small projects with C#.<br><br>In addition to these, I am making my own website.
+And now I am developing my blog site.<br><br>My hobbies are swimming, walking, reading, watching Marvel movies and making models.<br>In my spare time, I work on Machine Learning.<br><br>And my biggest goal is to be a leader in a world where Artificial Intelligence and Augmented Reality are intertwined, together with Metaverse, which is included in our lives with Web 3.0.

 ## 🌐 Socials: